fazlurnu/OpenCDaRR/README.md

 platform ships the pieces needed to actually run that test: a **dynamics** model, a **separation manager** framework, an environment with **CNS** uncertainty and **wind**, and a **rare-event simulation** that reaches the tail with far fewer runs.
-[BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky) is the inspiration, not a dependency: the state, the loop, and the geodesy are written here as plain, explicit data, and the shipping code depends on numpy alone.
-The design is built for three things: **reproducibility, readability, and maintainability**, research code that must be defensible to reviewers.

 The scope is deliberately narrow: a few aircraft in one encounter, run thousands of times.
 For **air traffic simulation at airspace scale**, with real navaid, airport and route data, whole-day